homearanya/satrails/src/pages/tours/amphitheatre-hike.md

 ---
 templateKey: tour-page
 seo:
-  title: Amphitheatre Hike · Drakensberg · Slackpacking  · To
+  title: Amphitheatre Hike · Drakensberg · Slackpacking  · Tours
   description: Ascent of the 3000m Amphitheatre peak on the Drakensberg escarpment
     from Royal National Park over 3 days and nights.
 A fully guided slackpacking hike on an established route suited for walkers of moderate fitness.
 One of